pydrake.symbolic

 Overloaded function.

-1. Evaluate(self: pydrake.symbolic.Monomial, env: Dict[pydrake.symbolic.Variable, float]) -> float
+1. Evaluate(self: pydrake.symbolic.Monomial, env: dict[pydrake.symbolic.Variable, float]) -> float

 Evaluates under a given environment env.